grzesiek-galezowski/tdd-ebook/manuscript/360_Internals.md

 ## What are object's peers?

-So far I talked a lot about communication between objects by sending messages to each other and being composed in a web.
-This is how peer object work with each other.
+So far I talked a lot about objects being composed in a web and communicating by sending messages to each other.
+They work together as *peers*.

 The name peer comes from the objects being working on equal footing -- there is no hierarchical relationship between peers.
-When two peers collaborate, none of them can be called an owner of the other.
+When two peers collaborate, none of them can be called an "owner" of the other.
 They are connected by one object receiving a reference to another object.

 Here's an example